Whole campus, Early Years

 The Prime Areas: Building the Foundation

-We help learners manage emotions and build positive relationships through group play and storytelling.
+• Personal, Social and Emotional Development: Developing self-awareness, emotional control, and positive relationships through group play and storytelling.

-Communication and Language: Supporting self-expression.
-We guide children to speak clearly, listen attentively, and respond meaningfully through songs and rhymes.
+• Communication and Language: Supporting self-expression by helping children speak clearly, listen attentively, and respond meaningfully through songs and rhymes.

-Mathematics: Making numbers fun!
-Through puzzles and real-life problem solving, children learn to count, recognise patterns, and explore shapes.
+• Mathematics: Making numbers engaging through puzzles and real-life problem solving, including counting, patterns, and shapes.

-Understanding the World: Nurturing curiosity about the physical surroundings and the community.
-We explore people, places, and technology together.
+• Understanding the World: Encouraging curiosity about people, places, and technology in the surrounding environment.

-Expressive Arts and Design: Inspiring boundless creativity.
-Children share their thoughts and feelings through art, music, movement, and role-play.
+• Expressive Arts and Design: Inspiring creativity through art, music, movement, and role-play.

-Discover how we instil essential #SkillsForLife in every curious learner at Asia Pacific Schools here.
+Discover how we instil essential #SkillsForLife in every learner at Asia Pacific Schools - here

 Environments Which Enable Full Growth

 Ready to see these spaces in action?
-Discover our campus located in Subang here.
+Discover our Subang campus - here

-By combining the 7 areas of learning with the right environment, the EYFS curriculum naturally builds toward the Early Learning Goals (ELGs).
+By combining the seven areas of learning with the right environment, the EYFS framework naturally builds toward the Early Learning Goals (ELGs).

-Whether you are considering the Malaysian National Curriculum or an International pathway, children who have experienced the EYFS have the resilience and curiosity to thrive in any environment.
+Whether continuing with the Malaysian National Curriculum or an international pathway, EYFS learners gain the resilience and curiosity needed to thrive.

-At Asia Pacific Schools, we ensure this transition is seamless, leaving our curious learners fully prepared for the exciting “step up” into Primary school and beyond.
+At Asia Pacific Schools, we ensure a smooth transition into Primary school and beyond.

 Asia Pacific Schools: An EYFS-Certified Foundation for Success

-Choosing the right start for your child is one of the most significant decisions you will make.
+Choosing the right start for your child is one of the most important decisions you will make.

-As a premier EYFS-certified school, Asia Pacific Schools combines the gold standard of the British EYFS with our unique "Learning First" philosophy
+As an EYFS-certified school, Asia Pacific Schools combines the British EYFS framework with our “Learning First” philosophy.

-We don't just teachwe nurture the curious minds, the brave explorers, and the future leaders of tomorrow.
+We don’t just teach—we nurture curious minds, confident learners, and future leaders.

-By providing a world-class environment where "Good Struggles" lead to Amazing Learning, we ensure your child’s first steps in education are the beginning of a lifelong love for discovery.
+By creating an environment where “Good Struggles” lead to meaningful learning, we ensure your child’s educational journey begins with a lifelong love of discovery.

 Latest news